stommen/tif285/LinearRegression/LinearRegression.md

 ## Why Linear Regression (aka Ordinary Least Squares)

 Fitting a continuous function with linear parameterization in terms of the parameters  $\boldsymbol{\theta}$.
-* Often used for fitting a continuous function!
+* Often used for fitting a continuous function.
-* Gives an excellent introduction to central Machine Learning features with **understandable pedagogical** links to other methods like **Neural Networks**, **Support Vector Machines** etc
-* Analytical expression for the fitting parameters $\boldsymbol{\theta}$
+* The optimization of the fitting parameters $\boldsymbol{\theta}$ can be expressed analytically.
+* Easy to code; and allows for hands-on understanding of **gradient descent** methods.
+* Relations with probabilistic interpretations such as the Bayesian one.
-* Analytical expressions for statistical propertiers like mean values, variances, confidence intervals and more
+* Analytical expressions for statistical properties like mean values, variances, confidence intervals and more.
-* Analytical relation with probabilistic interpretations
-* Easy to introduce basic concepts like bias-variance tradeoff, cross-validation, resampling and regularization techniques and many other ML topics
+* Allows to introduce basic Machine Learning concepts like **bias-variance tradeoff, cross-validation, resampling and regularization** techniques.
-* Easy to code!
-And links well with classification problems and logistic regression and neural networks
+*  Links well with **logistic regression** and classification problems and with **neural networks**, , **support vector machines**, etc.
-* Allows for **easy** hands-on understanding of gradient descent methods

 <!-- !split -->
 ### Regression analysis, overarching aims